 Knowledgeable lawyers guide clients about work- and family-related visas

 To receive a visa from the USCIS, you must apply for the appropriate visa based on your circumstances and provide evidence to show you are eligible for the particular authorization you wish to obtain.
 There are several types of visas included in each of the following broad categories:

 - Work visas — The U.S. gives immigrant visa preference to highly skilled and accomplished workers, but also makes immigrant and nonimmigrant visas available to workers who have special skills or plan to work in an area where sufficient U.S. labor is not available.
 Certain business investors, consultants and traders can also receive visas.

 - Family visas — A spouse, child or parent of a U.S. citizen or permanent resident may receive a family-based immigrant visa if he or she meets all requirements.
 Siblings of U.S. citizens are also eligible for family-based immigrant visas, though they are given lower preference by USCIS.

 We assist with the preparation and filing of visa applications and supporting materials.
 If USCIS questions your eligibility for a visa, we will use the evidence available to assert your qualifications.
 We have extensive experience responding to Requests for Evidence and appealing Notices of Denial.

 Contact accomplished Washington, D.C. visa law attorneys for a legal consultation

-At Deutsch, Killea and Eapen, Immigration Law Firm in Washington, D.C. our attorneys focus on visa law.
+At Morris H. Deutsch, Immigration Attorney in Washington, D.C. our attorneys focus on visa law.
 We assist with immigrant and nonimmigrant applications and defend petitions against USCIS objections.
 To schedule a consultation with a member of our legal team, call 202-728-0820 or contact us online.